-Whilst I have the storage pocket between the seats on the bulkhead, it is difficult to get to when you are driving.
+Whilst I have the storage pocket between the seats on the bulkhead, it is difficult to get to when you are actually sitting in the car (I am not as flexible as I once was).
 I therefore wanted to have a ‘small bits tray’ a bit closer to hand – the obvious place being on the top of the transmission tunnel under the dash.
 I looked at the after-market options and decided that they were nice but well out of my price bracket (they are well over £100).
-And in fact, not all that practical given the they are made of netting so a bit of fiddle to put things in, and certainly not ear-bud friendly.
+And in fact, not all that practical given the they are made of netting so a bit of fiddle to put things in, and certainly not ear-bud-friendly.

 And in my 170 the space for my legs is so tight, I cant get anything significant on the sides of the tunnel.